lenmetson/lenmetson/README.md

 ## 👨 About me

 I am a MSc Politics Research student at Oxford's DPIR where I am supervised by [Rachel Bernhard](https://www.politics.ox.ac.uk/person/rachel-bernhard-0).
-Previously, I was a student at the LSE Department of Government where I completed the BSc Politics course.
+Previously, I was a student at the LSE Department of Government.
 I am interested in researching political campaigns using field experiments and data science methods.
 I also take a keen interest in the open-science movement and how social science can be made more reliable, robust and ultimately useful for improving society.

 ## Contact details